 Jaidev Janardana, CEO of Zopa, says existing Zopa customers will get the “first opportunity” to try out the bank’s new products and provide their input in shaping these.

-Keywords: digital banking, start-up, Atom Bank, Metro Bank, Tandem, fintech
+Keywords: Start-up, Atom Bank, Metro Bank, Tandem, Fintech